angelareit/Smart-TodoList/README.md

 4. Add your team members as collaborators to the project so that they can push to this repo
 5. Let your team members know the repo URL so that they use the same repo (they should _not_ create a copy/fork of this repo since that will add additional workflow complexity to the project)

+### Sorting
+- for more accurate automatic sorting, use keywords such as: Buy, Eat, Watch, Read, Cook
+- If no context was given, WolframAPI will handle the sorting which might not be accurate
+- No automatic sorting happens when a user manually specifies a category

 ## Getting Started